coop152/obsidian-vaults/System Architecture (25212)/Part 2/Beyond Multicore - Future Machines.md

 ![](Pasted%20image%2020230425120620.png)
 However, this law is somewhat misleading. $S$ (the proportion of code that is strictly serial) is usually a constant amount, while $P$ depends on the size of the input data.
 Therefore, if you want more parallelism, **increase your dataset**.
 ## Clusters, Datacentres and Supercomputers
 All three of these terms are overloaded and commonly misused.
-Essentially, if a computer has lots of CPUs and lots of motherboards, someone will call it one of the three.
-The actual distinction *is* becoming increasingly blurred.
+Essentially, if a computer has lots of CPUs and lots of motherboards, someone will call it one of the three (though the actual distinction *is* becoming increasingly blurred.)
 The applications for all three generally include:
 - **High Performance Computing**
 	- Running one large task as quickly as possible
 	- Generally done by Supercomputers, and (to some extent) clusters